 Purpose: To provide advanced training whereby a corps of Master Gardeners can obtain advanced training which supports or expands specific county educational programs of the Texas AgriLife Extension Service.

-Guidelines: The primary purpose of a Specialist program is not to designate “experts” in a field of study or topic; rather, it is designed to identify Master Gardeners who have received special training to support specific county educational programs or projects.
+Guidelines: The primary purpose of the Advanced Training program is not to designate “experts” in a field of study or topic; rather, it is designed to identify Master Gardeners who have received additional training to support specific county educational programs or projects.

-Basic Requirement: To be eligible for a Specialist designation, an individual must possess an up-to-date Master Gardener certification.
+Basic Requirement: To be eligible for an Advanced Training, an individual must possess an up-to-date Master Gardener certification.

-Training and Volunteer Requirements: Specialist training should be a minimum of 16 hours in length.
+Training and Volunteer Requirements: Advanced Training should be a minimum of 16 hours in length.
 Hours of training will depend on subject matter and level of expertise to be obtained.
 Training might include: formal classroom training, field trips and tours, mentoring by experts, and/or self-directed study.
-Following completion of the training requirement, an individual should complete a minimum 20 hours of volunteer service in a designated program or project to obtain this title of Master Gardener Specialist.
+Following completion of the training requirement, an individual should complete a minimum 20 hours of volunteer service in a designated program or project to obtain their Master Garden Advanced Training certification.